 But any visible signs of that prosperity remained buried under the rubble of a 746AD earthquake, until a small (Arab) Christian community returned from their refuge in Kerak in the early 1880s to resurrect the town, and sought permission from the Greek Orthodox Patriarchate of Jerusalem to build a place of worship.

 Under Ottoman law, a Christian church could only be built on the ruins of an older church.
 And so a ‘firman‘ (Persian for decree) was sought from Constantinople in 1894, to consecrate a church dedicated to Saint James* over and “in the shape and form” of an existing Byzantine church.

 It wasn’t until the roof was installed and work begun on interior plaster work and paving in October 1896*, that workmen stumbled upon the hidden mosaic map beneath the debris.
-6CE iconoclastic edicts (of both middle Eastern faiths incidentally) had robbed it of some forbidden figurative elements.
+6CE iconoclastic edicts (of both Islamic and Christian faiths incidentally) had robbed it of some forbidden figurative elements.
 The new construction and the delay in assessing its value, damaged it further.

 It is estimated that the original map, 51 ft x 19.5 ft (15.5 m x 6 m), comprised over 2.3 million coloured stone and glass cubes, illustrating Biblical geography from Lebanon to the Nile delta.
 Only one third of the mosaic survives today.
 Its late 6CE/ early 7CE date derived from the construction dates of the depicted monuments and the absence of those that came after.

 While this unique cartographic representation – oriented East to West (read top to bottom) – is not to scale, it is in effect the first complete aerial view of Palestine.
 The intricate three dimensional details, and over 150 Greek captions referring to place names and the twelve tribes of Israel, aiding in the identification of every single one of the 156 locations in the surviving fragment.